apptentive/apptentive-android/README.md

 ### Interactions

-**New!**

-Apptentive's new Interaction framework is a powerful tool for communicating with your customers.
-It is based around a simple event system that lets you define a few events in your code, and later target interactions to run at those points.
-The method provided to do this is `Apptentive.engage("event_name")`.
-Each call to `engage()` will result in a record of the event pass it, and if you so choose, may display an interaction to the user.
-You should try to find at least five places within your code that are appropriate to hand control to Apptentive for displaying a UI, or that are events you want to track for determining when other Interactions can be displayed.

-For instance, you might want to call `engage()` when your main Activity gains focus.
-You could call `Apptentive.engage("init")`.
-Later, you could go to the server and configure the Ratings Prompt Interaction to run at the `init` event.
+Interactions allow you to proactively start conversations with your customers.
+Unlike Message Center and feedback in general, you can use Interactions to start communicating with a customer based on how they are using the app.
+An Interaction is a view that is shown to the user when certain conditions are met.

+At core is the concept of Events.
+An Event represents a place in your code where the user performed an action.
+Apptentive keeps track of all Events, and the record of Events enables you to perform very fine grained targeting of Interactions to users.
+You can configure Interactions to run when a certain combination of Events has been triggered.

+A single API method makes all of this happen: `Apptentive.engage(String eventName)`.
+When you call `engage()`, not only are Events created, but Interactions are run if the necessary conditions are met.
+This simple, but powerful method, will let you precicely target who to talk to at the right time.

+###### Event
+An Event is a record of the user performing an action.
+An Event is always generated when you call `Apptentive.engage(String eventName)`.
+Apptentive stores a record of all events, and events can be used later to determine when to show interactions to the user.

+###### Interaction
+An action performed on the client.
+Interactions are defined on the server, and downloaded to the client.
+Interactions generally result in a view being shown to the user.
+Like Events, Interactions are launched by calling `Apptentive.engage(String eventName)`, but only when the necessary conditions are met.

+#### Example
+Lets say you have a cloud storage app, and you would like to show an Interaction when the app starts, provided that the user has uploaded at least five files.
+You could choose to have two events: `main_activity_focused`, and `user_uploaded_file`.
+When your main Activity regains focus, you would call `Apptentive.engage("main_activity_focused")`, and when the user performs a file upload, you could call `Apptentive.engage("user_uploaded_file")`.
+You can then go into the server, and configure the Interaction to run when the `main_activity_focused` Event is triggered, and set the conditions such that the `user_uploaded_file` Event had been seen at least five times.

+Below are the currently supported Interactions.

 #### Ratings Prompt